daolinh336/Crackling-AWS/README.md

    GCA_000482205.1
    ```

+## Step 8: Inspect results

-7. After submitting the job, the interface will automatically switch to the 'retrieve results' tab.
+After submitting the job, the interface will automatically switch to the 'retrieve results' tab.
 Click on the green 'Retrieve Results' button, progressively, until all results are ready.
 The status indicator will how analysis is progressing:

     ```